Choose Your Track

 This track emphasizes transmission, observation, and interpretation, offering dancers a chance to engage deeply with jazz dance repertoire and historical material.

-Recommended level: Intermediate & upwards
+Recommended level : from Intermediate & up.

 Led by LaTasha Barnes, the Continuum Track invites dancers to explore jazz dance as a connected and evolving practice.